-I am working in a software company.
-A year back, I was filed with an FIR relating to Section 328 (kutka and pan masala related case).
+Hi, I am working in a software company.
+A year ago, I was filed with an FIR relating to Section 328 (kutka and pan masala related case).
 My dad was running a shop.
 Can I change to another company if the case has not been closed?
 Also, they are asking me to come to the station as I have been charged under Section 110, so I need to come with surety.
+They are adding many sections due to Section 328.
+Is it possible to disclose the Section 328 case by paying a fine?

 From India, Erode